gatsbyjs/gatsby/docs/docs/adding-markdown-pages.md

 ```

 This should get you started on some basic markdown power in your Gatsby site.
 You can further customise the `frontmatter` and the template file to get desired effects!

+For more information please have a look in the working example `using-markdown-pages` .
+You can find it in the [Gatsby example's section](https://github.com/gatsbyjs/gatsby/tree/master/examples).

 ## Other tutorials